Introduction to Archaeological and Historical Investigations of Conflict

 “I have gained so much knowledge from my fellow students, particularly from the Veteran community.
-They particularly inspired me to carry out further research on my own as we shared ideas and links in the comments offline.
 The timing of this course could not have been better as it alleviated a lot of the feelings of isolation throughout the lockdown period.
 I gained a lot of confidence from Vicki’s gentle encouragement and Kyra’s warm personality.
 I am quite shy and as a former Signaller, I tend to keep to the rule of essential communications only.
 I was filled with pride today when a fellow student quoted one of my comments, I felt validated.
-Their support throughout this course has been wonderful and I cannot thank them both enough.
-I shall miss the ping of Kyra’s new assignments dropping into my account.“
+Their support throughout this course has been wonderful and I cannot thank them both enough.“

 – Nicola, 2020 participant